hashicorp/terraform-provider-aws/website/docs/r/s3_bucket.html.markdown

 * `arn` - The ARN of the bucket.
 Will be of format `arn:aws:s3:::bucketname`.
 * `bucket_domain_name` - The bucket domain name.
 Will be of format `bucketname.s3.amazonaws.com`.
 * `bucket_regional_domain_name` - The bucket region-specific domain name.
 The bucket domain name including the region name, please refer [here](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) for format.
 Note: The AWS CloudFront allows specifying S3 region-specific endpoint when creating S3 origin, it will prevent [redirect issues](https://forums.aws.amazon.com/thread.jspa?threadID=216814) from CloudFront to S3 Origin URL.
-* `cors_rule` - Set of origins and methods ([cross-origin](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) access allowed).
-    * `allowed_headers` - Set of headers that are specified in the Access-Control-Request-Headers header.
-    * `allowed_methods` - Set of HTTP methods that the origin is allowed to execute.
-    * `allowed_origins` - Set of origins customers are able to access the bucket from.
-    * `expose_headers` - Set of headers in the response that customers are able to access from their applications.
-    * `max_age_seconds` The time in seconds that browser can cache the response for a preflight request.
 * `hosted_zone_id` - The [Route 53 Hosted Zone ID](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_website_region_endpoints) for this bucket's region.
 * `lifecycle_rule` - A configuration of [object lifecycle management](http://docs.aws.amazon.com/AmazonS3/latest/dev/object-lifecycle-mgmt.html).
     * `id` - Unique identifier for the rule.